Monday, June 9 – Friday, August 15, 2014

 A stipend of $4,320.00 will be provided, and this is intended to cover transportation and housing costs related to participation in this program.
-Housing is provided by Harvard University—at cost to the participant.
+On-campus housing is typically provided by Harvard University—at cost to the participant.
 Participants may secure private housing (e.g., sublets) on their own.

 Questions?
 Contact Maureen Herrmann,

-HIP 2014 is made possible, in part, due to the generous support of our partners at: Novartis Institutes for BioMedical Research, EPSRC Centre for Innovative Manufacturing in Regenerative Medicine, Loughborough University (UK), Vertex Pharmaceuticals, and Biogen Idec.
+HIP 2014 is made possible, in part, due to the generous support of our partners at: Biogen Idec, Boehringer Ingelheim Pharmaceuticals Inc., EPSRC Centre for Innovative Manufacturing in Regenerative Medicine, Loughborough University (UK), Novartis Institutes for BioMedical Research, and Vertex Pharmaceuticals.

 If you, or your company, is interested in supporting HIP, please contact our Grants Officer, Robert Perez, at firstname.lastname@example.org.